 Enter the message, and then click Send text message.

-A person will receive the message from 34040 letting them know what they've been subscribed to as well as the message you sent.
+A person will receive the message from 34040 letting them know what they've been subscribed to and the message you sent.

 You will not be charged for the subscription notification text.